GasGas

-GasGas Motorcycles History
+History

 Early years

 GasGas was established to focus on trial motorcycles and to take advantage of the local culture of motorcycle trials in Catalonia.
 The first models, such as the Halley, helped GasGas gain a foothold in the trial market.
 The brand expanded its product line to include enduro and motocross bikes.

 Expansion and success

 Throughout the 1990s and early 2000s, GasGas expanded in the off-road market.
 The company's trial bikes achieved competitive success, with world championships won by riders such as Jordi Tarrés and Adam Raga.

 Financial difficulties and acquisitions

 GasGas faced financial difficulties in the 2010s, leading to insolvency in 2015.
-In 2019, Austrian motorcycle manufacturer KTM, a part of Pierer Mobility, acquired a significant stake in GasGas.
+In 2019, Austrian motorcycle manufacturer KTM, a part of Bajaj Auto, acquired a significant stake in GasGas.
 This acquisition brought financial stability and resources, allowing GasGas to expand its product offerings and integrate KTM's advanced technologies and manufacturing capabilities.